 Every Organica Food Chain Reactor (FCR) begins with process design, which is an area where we specialize.
 We design a wastewater treatment process which produces clean effluent, in very little space and with minimal energy consumption.

-In sync with the green urban development project, Organica offered a sustainable wastewater treatment solution housed in an odorless, aesthetically-pleasing enclosure integrated into its surroundings.
+Organica Water offers a sustainable wastewater treatment solution housed in an odorless, aesthetically-pleasing installation integrated into its surroundings.
 Essentially, the facility looks and smells like a botanical garden, efficiently treating wastewater onsite within the same community where people live and work.
-The Organica facility succeeded in transforming an enlightened philosophy into actual, everyday benefits within the urban environment, demonstrating that a wastewater treatment plant can in fact be a good neighbor to the surrounding community.
+These enclosed facilities are temperature controlled and have the ability to be placed anywhere, from bustling cities in China and industrial parks in the Philippines, to corporation campuses and serene countryside landscapes.